alaffin12/stackedit/1. Back to Sigil/1! Party off the rails.md

 *Effects:*
 * Each time the ship is attacked the infected has to make a DC 17 Constitution save or take 4d6 psychic damage.
 * Healing does not seem to work fully - they only regain half the hit points they normally would in all circumstances
+* Any exposure to radiant effects (including healing magic) caused discomfort.

+*Notes:*
+* Lesser Restoration does nothing
+* Detect Poison and Disease gives a false negative
+* Greater Restoration suppresses it for 24 hours
+*